 Self-publishing is a really exciting process.
-After spending years putting blood, sweat and tears into your book, it can be tempting to rush to the finishing line, but that only leads to mistakes.
-Some authors don’t realise just how many careful processes are involved once the final draft is complete but before it makes sense to actually print a book.
+After spending years putting blood, sweat, and tears into your book, it can be tempting to rush to the finishing line, but that only leads to mistakes.
+Some authors don’t realize just how many careful processes are involved once the final draft is complete but before it makes sense to print a book.

 In a traditional publishing house, there are teams of people ensuring everything is double-triple signed off as ready for publication.
 That’s not the case with self-publishing, and without this, some authors can really damage their brand by publishing a book that isn’t ready.
-Avoid that risk by using this prepublication checklist to make sure you’ve got everything covered before you go live.
+Avoid that risk by using this pre-publication checklist to make sure you’ve got everything covered before you go ensure you’ve covered everything before going live.
 Self-publishing is much easier if you take the time to get it right the first time, and first impressions count, so let’s make sure you nail it as follows:

 1. Have a Killer Cover Design

 Like it or not, people judge books by their covers.
-Cover design is much more important than many authors realise.
+Cover design is much more important than many authors realize.
 The right cover makes the difference between a browser/reviewer/bookstore buyer picking up a book or not.
-People make snap decisions and first impressions count.
+People make snap decisions, and first impressions count.
 If the cover is sloppy, they will think the writing is too.

-Bonus tip: Do your homework on Amazon to get a real feel for cover design in your genre, and make sure your book can compete visually.
+Bonus tip: Do your homework on Amazon to get a good feel for cover design in your genre, and make sure your book can compete visually.

 2. Perfect Your Writing

-If you’ve written fiction, work with an editor to get the building blocks of your story solid – the storytelling, the structure, the characterisation, etc. If you’ve written non-fiction then work with an editor who can ensure you’ve laid out your argument well, that all the concepts are easy to understand, that all the instructions are simple to carry out, etc.
+If you’ve written fiction, work with an editor to get the building blocks of your story solid – the storytelling, the structure, the characterization, etc. If you’ve written non-fiction, then work with an editor who can ensure you’ve laid out your argument well, that all the concepts are easy to understand, that all the instructions are simple to carry out, etc.

 Then, just when you think you’ve finished, bring in a proofreader to make sure no nasty typos have slipped in.

-Bonus tip: Use beta readers – these are readers who can give you constructive criticism before you finalise your writing.
+Bonus tip: Use beta readers – these are readers who can give you constructive criticism before you finalize your writing.

 3. Know Who Your Target Readers Are

-Bonus tip: Use readers’ profiles on GoodReads to see what readers tend to review your type of books – are they young, old, do they have anything in common?
+Bonus tip: Use readers’ profiles on GoodReads to see what readers tend to review your type of books – are they young or old, do they have anything in common?

 4. Have an Impressive Online Presence

-Bonus tip: Try to match the colours, fonts and the design style of your book cover in your online presence.
+Bonus tip: Try to match the colors, fonts, and the design style of your book cover in your online presence.
 Ask your cover designer to create backgrounds for your social media profiles.

 5. Have a Solid Distribution Network in Place

 IngramSpark is perfect for this.
 As an author, you need to make it as easy as possible for people to get hold of your work, whether they prefer to read eBooks, paperbacks or hardcovers, whether they prefer to buy online or at their local independent bookshop, whether they live in London or Lisbon.
-Ingram’s huge distribution network means that your eBooks and print books are available worldwide instantly.
+Ingram’s huge book printing and distribution services means that your eBooks and print books are available worldwide instantly.